 As to the third factor, phishing emails purposefully falsely suggests sponsorship or endorsement by the trademark holder to mislead the recipient.
 By using third-party marks to make the simulation realistic, phishing simulations likewise do not appear to satisfy the third nominative fair use factor.
 Thus, it does not appear as if the practice would constitute fair use based on the factors considered by courts.

 Although the same arguments as to why the use of a third-party mark does not satisfy the first fair use factor may also apply to its use in a presentation on phishing, there is a somewhat stronger argument that the presentation at least comments on the marks.
-Specifically, a mark’s use in a presentation asserts that marks like MICROSOFT or IRS are frequently used in connection with phishing attacks.
+Specifically, a mark’s use in a presentation asserts user security training that marks like MICROSOFT or IRS are frequently used in connection with phishing attacks.
 This assertion is more readily discernable from a presentation than a simulation, alone.
 And assuming that the marks are not used in a manner that is typical of trademark use (as discussed above), the use of the mark would not suggest sponsorship or endorsement of the presentation or Lucy.
 At most, an audience may guess that the marks were used with permission, but incorporating a clear notice that no express consent was granted for the use of the marks would prevent this from occurring.

 The use of a third-party mark cannot give rise to liability for trademark dilution if that use is noncommercial.34 Speech is considered not commercial if it “does more than propose a commercial transaction.”35 Even when some money is exchanged, it is usually insufficient to transform non-commercial use into commercial where the financial transaction is ancillary to the use of the mark.36 However, even if a use has noncommercial elements, it may be considered commercial where it also promotes the user’s own goods or services, though the contours of what that entails is not always clear.37